Can You Refuse a Blood Alcohol Test?

 Full Video Transcript

-The Blood Alcohol Content of a driver in a DUI case is one of the most critical pieces of an investigation used to convict someone of driving under the influence.
-It’s a chemical test – either breathalizer, blood test, or urine test, to determine if your blood-to-alcohol content ratio is above the legal limit.
-(Note: This is a different test from the field sobriety test – which may include a preliminary breath test.
-It is given once you’ve already been arrested for a DUI.)
+The blood alcohol content of a driver in a drunk driving case is one of the most critical pieces of an investigation used to convict someone of driving under the influence.
+It’s a chemical test — either Breathalyzer, blood test, or urine test, to determine if your blood alcohol content ratio is above the legal limit.
+(Note: This is different from a field sobriety test.
+This is a test given once you’ve already been arrested for drunk driving.)
 So do you have a right to refuse to take the test?
-No, you do not have the right.
-All states have some form of implied consent law – which is basically the principle that by driving a car on the road, people implicitly consent to a lawfully requested blood alcohol test if they are suspected of impaired driving.
+No, you do not have that right.
+All states have some form of implied consent law, which is basically the principle that by driving a car on the road, you implicitly consent to the blood alcohol test.
 However, people sometimes still refuse to take these tests.
-A variety of consequences can result from a refusal – including being charged with a separate refusal-based crime, civil sanctions, and some form of license suspension.
+A variety of consequences can result from a refusal, including being charged with a separate refusal-based crime.
 So what rights do you have?
-You have the right to choose which form of the test you will take – blood, breath or urine.
-You also have certain rights to take a second blood alcohol test.
-You should contact a criminal defense or DUI attorney as soon as possible to determine what other options may be available in your situation.
+You have the right to choose which form of the test you will take — blood, breath or urine.
+You also have certain rights to take a second test within a reasonable period of time.
+You should contact an attorney to determine what other options may be available in your situation.

 Your Next Step